The paint type for an

 Also,the time it takes to dry can take up to 24

 hours.
-This makes it a lousy choice when a second coat must be applied.
+This makes it a lousy choice when a second coat must be applied within a short period of time.

 The Advantages and Disadvantages of Water-Based Latex Paint